c-blake/bu/doc/hyperfine.md

 [^1]: By now it may have either grown more or added some non-default options for ways to have less.
 I make no pretense for up-to-date-ness of this critique.
 Who knows?
-Maybe the author will fix it all and has enough integrity to even credit `tim`, but I *suspect* it'll always at least default to glitzy animated terminal junk adding noise to its own measurement as tool marketing propaganda.
+Maybe the author will fix it all or copy tim's ideas and has enough integrity to credit `tim`.
+I *suspect* it'll always at least default to glitzy animated terminal junk adding noise to its own measurement as tool marketing propaganda which is just poor science.

 [^2]: For those who did not track this estimate, basically it does 15x more runs for an accuracy 20x worse and accuracy scales with the square of the number of